First Day Hikes 2022

 A bit more commentary on this subject later.

-Let’s also take a closer look at all the things you can enjoy at Fiesta Island.
-As a bonus, I will be including phone numbers and links to relevant websites about this area!
+Let’s also look closely at all the things you can enjoy at Fiesta Island.
+As a bonus, I will include phone numbers and links to relevant websites about this area!

 A Few Mission Bay and Fiesta Island Facts